lacareer/aws-serverless/aws-serverless-dev-experience/Readme.md

    uni-prop-dev-shared
    uni-prop-prod-shared

 2: Got to readme files in unicorn contracts directory

 3: Got to readme files in unicorn properties directory

+4: Got to readme files in unicorn web directory